 Kirk: Hi, Bones!
 Mind if we drop in for dinner?

-Scotty: There's no miracle about it.
+Scotty: There's nothing amazing about it.
 I know this ship like the back of my hand.

 [walks into low-hanging beam, knocks himself out cold]

-Kirk: Excuse me...
+Kirk: [to "God"] Excuse me...
 Excuse me...
 I just wanted to ask a question.
 What does God need with a starship?

-[Around camp fire singing "Row Row Row your Boat"]
+[Around a campfire singing "Row Row Row Your Boat"]

 Kirk: Come on.
 Spock...
 Why didn't you jump in?